Joint signature of two or more systems with applications to multistate systems made up of two-state components: The joint probability signature

 almost everywhere.
 We thus have

-We now show that this expression can be easily computed in the continuous and i.i.d.\ case, or more generally whenever the events $E_\sigma$ $(\sigma \in\mathfrak{S}_n)$ are equally likely, for which we have $\Pr(E_\sigma)=1/n!$ since $F$ has no ties.
+We now show that this expression can be easily computed in the i.i.d.\ and continuous case, or more generally whenever the events $E_\sigma$ $(\sigma \in \Sigma_n)$ are equally likely, for which we have $\Pr(E_\sigma)=1/n!$ since the function $F$ has no ties.